catid/calico/README.md

 An alternative initial state would be a random number for each IV.
 This would not help meaningfully with security because the keys are already large enough.
+An older version of the software used this approach.
 The advantage of starting with 0 is that it will never roll over and the code can easily check for IVs that are about to reach 2^64 to avoid re-using IVs.

 The IVs are truncated during encryption to 24 bits, which is tuned for expected file transfer data rates up to 10 GB/s.
 Truncating to 16 bits would allow for